 Mint Mobile vs. Metro by T-Mobile What to know about Mint's plans

-Since you buy Mint Mobile service for three or more months at a time, your cost will be higher at first.
-Even so, the cost per month will be lower than most other cell providers.
-The more time you are willing to buy at a once, the more you stand to save.
+Since you buy Mint Mobile service for three or more months at a time, your cost will be higher right off the bat.
+Even so, broken down monthly, the cost will be lower than most other cell providers.
+The more time you are willing to buy at once, the more you stand to save.
 Just be sure to take advantage of the seven-day money-back guarantee in case you find that Mint Mobile doesn't meet your needs.

 You can add more high-speed data at a rate of $10 for 1GB or $20 for 3GB if you run out.
 You can also upgrade to the next plan up if you feel you'll need more every month in the middle of your billing cycle.

-Mint Mobile vs. Metro by T-Mobile What to know about Metro by T-Mobile's plans
+Mint Mobile vs. Metro by T-Mobile What to know about Metro's plans

 Metro's plans are more traditional in design.
 You can save money by adding more lines to your account where each additional line costs less than the previous up to five lines.
 The 2GB plan is the most barebones and doesn't offer any extras like a hotspot.
 You also can't add international calling features.
 Most smartphone users will want to step up to a plan with a larger data package.

-Both of the unlimited plans get you a ton of data on your phone but the addition of Amazon Prime alongside 10GB of additional hotspot data on the $60 plan can make it a better deal for people with another device such as a tablet.
+Both of the unlimited plans get you a ton of data on your phone but the addition of Amazon Prime alongside 15GB of additional hotspot data on the $60 plan can make it a better deal for people with another device such as a tablet.
 If you already pay for Amazon Prime, the difference in cost pays for itself easily.
+This plan is also a great fit for families thanks to a steep discount on the fourth line making it the same cost as three lines.

 |Lines 2-5||NA||$70, $100, $130, $160||$80, $110, $140, $170||$90, $120, $120, $150|